Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Development and Evaluation

-For rationale generation (CG), \tool produces concise rationale descriptions, given sentences previously labeled as \goal, \need, and/or \alternative.
-We designed two templates using task decomposition prompting~\cite{khot2022arXiv} (see \Cref{fig:gen_prompts}): (1) \textbf{Zero-shot (CG-ZS)}: the prompt included the task summary, component definitions, specific task instructions, the inputs, and the output format.
-The inputs included the commit diff, and the labeled sentences grouped by artifact.
-(2) \textbf{Few-shot (CG-FS)}: The prompt extends the CG-ZS prompt with two exemplar commits including their labeled sentences and ground truth rationale summaries.
+\begin{enumerate} \item \textbf{Zero-Shot (CG-ZS)}: the prompt included the task summary, component definitions, specific task instructions, the inputs, and the output format.
+The inputs included the commit diff and the labeled sentences grouped by artifact. \item \textbf{Few-Shot (CG-FS)}: The prompt extends the CG-ZS prompt with two exemplar commits, including their labeled sentences and ground truth rationale summaries. \end{enumerate}

-We did not employ reasoning-based few-shot prompting, as task decomposition provided sufficient guidance for generating concise summaries that reflect the content of the labeled sentences. \looseness=-1
+We did not employ reasoning-based few-shot prompting for rationale generation because this task operates on rationale sentences that have already been identified and categorized as \goal, \need, or \alternative.
+Unlike rationale identification, which requires the model to distinguish rationale from non-rationale content and assign fine-grained labels, rationale generation focuses on synthesizing and summarizing already-selected information.
+Consequently, we limited our investigation to zero-shot and few-shot prompting strategies for this task.